 Warren Brook To Be Restored

 In October of 2005 Alstead, New Hampshire was hit with a devastating flood that led to loss of life, property and the ecological integrity of both Warren Brook and the Cold River.
 Nature is slowly reclaiming portions of the two streams and previous restoration efforts have helped.
-Now, the final stage of restoration on Warren Brook has begun.
-The driving force behind the project has been Fred Ernst of the Cold River Local Advisory Committee.
+Now, the final stage of restoration on Warren Brook is complete.
+The driving force behind the project was Fred Ernst of the Cold River Local Advisory Committee.
 The last financial piece of the puzzle was a generous contribution from the Alstead Conservation Commission.
-The Warren Brook restoration will include creating in-stream rock and log obstructions to improve hydraulics, which leads over time to improved riffle, run and pool diversity.
-In addition, invasive Japanese Knotweed will be replaced with native trees that will secure the bank and eventually provide shade.
-This is where our TU Chapter comes in, as we will assist in the tree planting.
-Warren Brook has a population of native brook trout and these efforts will enhance the habitat for the trout and other aquatic organisms.
+The Warren Brook restoration included creating in-stream rock and log obstructions to improve hydraulics, which leads over time to improved riffle, run and pool diversity.
+In addition, invasive Japanese Knotweed was replaced with native trees that will secure the bank and eventually provide shade.
+The tree planting part of the project was done by students at all three middle schools within the Fall Mountain School District and when they were done, other 1,000 trees were planted.